Monitoring AI-Modified Content at Scale: A Case Study on the Impact of ChatGPT on AI Conference Peer Reviews: Discussion

 We emphasize here that we do not wish to pass a value judgement or claim that the use of AI tools for review papers is necessarily bad or good.
 We also do not claim (nor do we believe) that many reviewers are using ChatGPT to write entire reviews outright.
 Our method does not constitute direct evidence that reviewers are using ChatGPT to write reviews from scratch.
 For example, it is possible that a reviewer may sketch out several bullet points related to the paper and uses ChatGPT to formulate these bullet points into paragraphs.
-In this case, it is possible for the estimated $\alpha$ to be high; indeed our results in Section $\S$~\ref{subsec:expand} is consistent with this mode of using LLM to substantially modify and flesh out reviews.
-For transparency and accountability, it is important to estimate how much of the final text might be generated by AI.
-We hope our data and analyses can provide fodder for constructive discussions by the community.
+In this case, it is possible for the estimated $\alpha$ to be high; indeed our results in Appendix~\ref{subsec:expand} is consistent with this mode of using LLM to substantially modify and flesh out reviews.

+To enhance transparency and accountability, future work should focus on applying and extending our framework to estimate the extent of AI-generated text across various domains, including but not limited to peer review.
+We believe that our data and analyses can serve as a foundation for constructive discussions and further research by the community, ultimately contributing to the development of robust guidelines and best practices for the ethical use of generative AI.